engagebay/tracking_code_api/README.md

     * [Add score](#add-score)
     * [Get score](#get-score)

-### Setting API & Analytics
+### API & Analytics Setup
-- You may access the tracking code from ***Account Settings ->  API & Tracking Code -> Tracking code***
+- Get your API & Analytics tracking code from ***Account Settings ->  API & Tracking Code -> Tracking code***
-- Copy the 9 lines of script and paste in it in your webpage's HTML just before the ```</body>``` tag, for which you need API methods and /or tracking the page visits.
+- Copy the script entirely (all the lines) and paste it in your webpage's HTML code before the ```</body>``` tag.
+This is mandatory for the API methods and/or tracking to work properly.

 ![Finding Analytics Code](https://raw.githubusercontent.com/peteraccountbox/tracking_code_api/master/assets/api-code2.jpg)

-## Things to know
+## Key features

-### Identify a visitor
+### Web visitor identification

 Identify a visitor.
-This function can be used to identify a visitor by email address.
-If there is an existing contact record with a matching email address, the existing contact will be updated.
-The page views data collected for the visitor will be associated with the contact record.
+This function can be used to identify a visitor by their email address.
+If there is an existing contact in EngageBay associated with the matching email address, the existing contact will be updated.
+Accordingly, all the page views data collected for the visitor will be associated with the contact record.

 	EhAPI.push(["setEmail", 'visitor@emaildomain.com']);

-### Tracking page views
+### Page views tracking

 Track a page view.
 This function is called when the tracking code is loaded on a page, but you can manually call this function to track subsequent views in a single page application.